JPSieg/MeltR/README.md

         Save_results = "all")
 ```

-The "file_prefix" argument can be used to add a custom file name to the outputs
+The "file_prefix" argument can be used to add a custom file name to the outputs.

 ```{r}
 meltR.F(df,